shadibdair/terraform-code/README.md

     - AWS
     - GCP

-- They could be on-premise infrastructure.
+- :sun_behind_rain_cloud:They could be on-premise infrastructure.
     - OpenStack
     - VMware

 **PaaS - Platform As A Service**
-- Terraform can manage higher level things platforms as a service such:
+- :cloud_with_snow:Terraform can manage higher level things platforms as a service such:
     - Heroku
     - Kubernetes
     - lambdas